pawelmat142/binance-bot/README.md

 ## 1. Description

-Application is a bot that works with the Telegram API and the Binance crypto exchange API.
+The application is a bot that integrates with the Telegram API and the Binance cryptocurrency exchange API.

+The bot automatically converts text messages from specific Telegram channels into positions on Binance Futures in real time.
+Based on predefined rules and algorithms, it analyzes message content and generates corresponding buy or sell orders on the Binance futures market.

+The bot operates fully autonomously, ensuring fast and precise trade execution without the need for manual intervention.

 ### 1.1.
 Signals